vedasri-05/ML_CaseStudy/README.md

 ## 2.1 Problem Statement

-The Regression task focuses on predicting household appliance energy consumption using environmental and temporal features from the household energy dataset.
+The Regression task focuses on predicting household appliance energy consumption using environmental and temporal features from the Household Energy Consumption dataset.

 ### Target Variable

-- `Appliances`
+`Appliances`

-### Dataset
+## 2.2 Dataset

-The dataset contains household energy consumption measurements along with temperature, humidity, weather, and time-related features.
+The dataset contains household energy consumption measurements together with environmental and temporal features such as:

+- Temperature measurements
+- Humidity measurements
+- Weather-related measurements
+- Wind speed
+- Visibility
+- Pressure
+- Time-related features

-## 2.2 Data Preprocessing
+## 2.3 Data Preprocessing

 The following preprocessing steps were performed: